At a glance

 - QualificationsSee qualification details

-As one of the Army's Biomedical Scientists, you'll work with medical officers in military and NHS hospital laboratories.
+As a qualified Biomedical Scientist in the British Army, you'll work in military and NHS hospital laboratories.
 Yours is a vital role – you diagnose diseases by testing blood samples.
 Although you’re normally based in the UK, you also get the chance to go on operational tours with units around the world.

-The Royal Army Medical Corps is responsible for maintaining the health of servicemen and women.
-The Corps is represented wherever British Soldiers are deployed, providing medical support to operations, exercises and Adventurous Training expeditions all over the world.
+The Royal Army Medical Service (RAMS) is responsible for maintaining the health of servicemen and women.
+The Corps is represented wherever the British Army is deployed, providing medical support to operations, exercises and Adventurous Training expeditions all over the world.

 Key Responsibilities